spleshka/SystemSeed-PT/README.md

 - needs-<word>
 - urgent

-Any of these labels on stories will turn gay:
+Any of these labels on stories will turn gray:
 - goal-<word>